rmahawewa/tic-tac-toe-classic/README.md

 The player completes a winning move first wins the game

-The game draws when all the cells in the filled and there's no any winning moves
+The game draws when all the cells in the board are filled with no any winning moves